Amanda Steinberg: Early life and education

 Steinberg graduated from The Baldwin School in Bryn Mawr, Pennsylvania in 1995 and from Columbia College, where she was an urban studies major, in 1999.
+Subsequently, she became a computer programmer earning six figures.
 She is of Jewish descent.

 Career

-Steinberg was first a computer programmer.
+Steinberg was first a computer programmer, and had founded a million-dollar software company by age 29.
+A year later, she was $100,000 in debt.
 Disappointed by her inability to save money and to build net worth, she launched DailyWorth from Philadelphia the same week her daughter was born in 2009.
 DailyWorth is mainly a website and newsletter where Amanda Steinberg publishes financial advice for women.
 Today, her newsletter reach over one million subscribers.
 Steinberg has since raised over $2 Million in venture capital for DailyWorth.
 In 2018, the company was purchased by NBC journalist Jean Chatzky, a move Chatzky made after investing in the company for 4 years.

 In 2016, she also launched a robo-adviser tailored for females with Source Financial called Worth Financial Management.
 She is a member of Oprah Winfrey's SuperSoul 100 and named one of the 21 "New American Money Masters" by Forbes.